vxnuaj/Learning-Arc/02-conv-nets/02-papers/03-Net-In-Net/nin.md

 # Network in Network

-TODO

-- [ ] Implement

-The issue with the previous LeNet, AlexNet, and VGGNet architectiures were that
+The issue with the previous LeNet, AlexNet, and VGGNet architectures were that

 1. Their FC layers consume a tremendous amount of parameters (400MB for VGG WEights at FC Layers)
    1. No ability to work on smaller devices such as phones